bmar1/bmar1/README.md

 ### `~$ whoami`

 3rd year CS at Seneca.
-I build full-stack apps, mostly Java and React, deployed on whatever cloud fits the project.
+I build systems, especially with Java Spring Boot (<3), deployed on whatever cloud fits the project.
 I've got a habit of going deeper than I probably need to.
 Nest, my rental search app, somehow ended up with RabbitMQ and GKE workers.
 Learned a ton doing it though, so worth it.
 I hope..

 ---